 - two days before serving: make the eggnog custard and the poached cranberries

-- one day before serving: assemble the trifles
+- a few hours or up to one day before serving: assemble the trifles

 The custard layer is a classic pastry cream flavoured with nutmeg and rum.
-It tastes like Christmas!
+It tastes just like eggnog!
 Looking for an even easier eggnog treat?
-Try this eggnog milkshake, which is ready in minutes, or you can make eggnog to drink!
+Try these:

 📖 Recipe